Driving on University Business

 CSU Vehicle Use Policy

-• MPP/Dean Email Address - Please provide the CSUMB email address for the MPP/Dean you report to so they can approve your online registration form.
+2. CSUMB Email Address of MPP/Dean/Appropriate Administrator - Please provide the CSUMB email address for the MPP/Dean or Appropriate Administrator of the department you will be driving for, so they can approve your online registration form.

-• Current Driver's License - Upload a PDF/JPG attachment copy of the front side of your current California driver’s license.
+3. Current Driver's License - Upload a PDF/JPG attachment of the FRONT side of your current California driver’s license.

-• Out of State Non-Resident Driver's License & Driving Record - Upload a PDF/JPG attachment copy of the front side of your out of state driver's license if you are an out of state resident AND driver must also provide a driving record from the state of which your drivers license has been issued.
+4. Current Out of State Non-Resident Driver's License & Out of State Driving Record - Upload a PDF/JPG attachment of the FRONT side of your drivers license AND driver must also provide a driving record from the issuing state.
 Driving record should include the last 24 months of your driving record or the total licensed period, whichever is less.

-• Training Certificate(s) of Completion - Upload a PDF or JPG of the required CSU Learn online training certificate(s) of completion:
+5. Training Certificate(s) of Completion - Upload all PDF/JPG required CSU Learn online training certificate(s) of completion.

-1. Register with your CSUMB email to drive by completing the CSUMB Stateside Online Driving Registration Form
+1. Register with your CSUMB email by completing the CSUMB Stateside Online Driving Registration Form

-2. Upload a PDF or JPG of the FRONT side of your current driver’s license
+2. Upload the PDF/JPG of the FRONT side of your current driver’s license

 Please allow a minimum of ten business days for review, verification and processing of your request.

-3. Print/Save and Upload PDF of CSU Learn Online Course Certificates
+3. How To Print/Save/Upload PDF of CSU Learn Online Course Certificates

-1. First complete the new two-part CSUMB Driver Safety Training Program Course
+1. Upon completion of the new two-part CSUMB Driver Safety Training Program Course

 2. Visit CSUMB Dashboard/CSU LEARN/Training Transcript (top left column)